wallarm/product-documentation/docs/latest/fast/poc/prerequisites.md

 To enable integrating FAST into a CI/CD workflow, you will need

-* Access to the Wallarm portal and a Wallarm account.
+* Contact the [Wallarm Sales Team](mailto:sales@wallarm.com) to get access to the Wallarm account and FAST node management.

-    Create an [account][link-fast-trial] if you do not have one (this account will be tied to the American cloud)

 * The FAST node's Docker container should have access to the `us1.api.wallarm.com` Wallarm API server via the HTTPS protocol (`TCP/443`)
 --8<-- "../include/fast/cloud-note.md"